-More and more preconception nutrition research is showing that food and healthy nutrition are tied to fertility health.
-There are nutritional needs for both men and women.
-Additionally, there are nutritional things which can be consumed that can hinder fertility.
+Preconception nutrition research has shown that food and healthy nutrition are tied to fertility health in both women and men.
+Additionally, there are substances that can hinder fertility.

-Oysters contain high levels of zinc, which is a nutrient that contributes to semen and testosterone production in men, and in ovulation and fertility in women.
-There are several studies that indicate that deficiencies in zinc impede upon both male and female fertility.
+Oysters contain high levels of zinc – a nutrient that contributes to semen and testosterone production in men, and ovulation and fertility in women.
+There are several studies that indicate that deficiencies in zinc affect both male and female fertility.
 Maintaining the recommended dietary allowance of zinc (15 mg a day) can help keep your reproductive system functioning well.